pflanze/megacopy/README.md

 then parsing it back to do the actual copying, now encountering all the paths that need to be linked in groups.

-This is a work in progress.
-It was motivated by the post [My experience with using cp to copy 432 million files (39 TB)][1] ([HN discussion][]).
+This work was motivated by the post
+[My experience with using cp to copy 432 million files (39 TB)][1] ([HN discussion][]).

  [1]: http://lists.gnu.org/archive/html/coreutils/2014-08/msg00012.html
  [HN discussion]: https://news.ycombinator.com/item?id=8305283

+The program should now work well enough for actual usage (but note the limitations in --help text and in TODO file.)

 It now implements efficient file copying: running megacp (relying on sendfile, i.e. recent Linux) on my laptop's /usr (47900 items, 2.7 GB) is only 4-7% slower than cp -a.
 This doesn't show its ability to handle huge numbers of hardlinked files, of course, I have yet to test that.
 Of course, feel free to test on your own data and report back.

-See limitations in --help text and in TODO file.

 # Installation